Q & A

 Our meals are created with babies and toddlers in mind (ranging from 6 months to 4+ years).
 Just like how no two babies are alike, no two of our recipes are identical.
 We designed our recipes so that they can be adjusted to meet the needs of your baby, toddler and kid.
 Your 2 year old loves the I Think Therefore I Yam recipe (with chickpeas) but it’s a little difficult for your 7 month old to eat?
 No problem, simply use your fingers or a spoon to gently smash the chickpeas for easier consumption - now everyone can enjoy!

 You can sleep well knowing that all of our packaging is biodegradable and compostable!
 Our packages are insulated by natural fiber, which is a more environmentally-friendly version of traditional foam insulation.

-What if my baby doesn’t like a certain meal?
+What if my baby or toddler doesn’t like a certain meal?